 Māori have led climate change adaptation action to sustain and grow their spiritual, cultural, and economic connections to the whenua.
-Māori are supported and empowered to exercise their kaitiaki role to protect the whenua.
+Māori exercise their rangatiratanga to protect the whenua.
+This challenge extends across all aspects of the environment.

 Protect, revitalise, and make the land more resilient